🚨 Scam Guide · 2026

 How to Avoid

-• Never let the vendor take your chosen item out of your sight — insist on watching it being wrapped
+• Never let the vendor take your chosen item out of your sight — insist on watching it being wrapped.

-• Open and inspect the packaged item before paying or leaving the stall
+• Open and inspect the packaged item before paying or leaving the stall.

-• Mark your item discreetly with a small pen mark or photo before it goes behind the counter
+• Mark your item discreetly with a small pen mark or photo before it goes behind the counter.

-• Shop at fixed-price stores like Aarong for handicrafts where bait-and-switch is not possible
+• Shop at fixed-price stores like Aarong for handicrafts where bait-and-switch is not possible.

 Scam #5

-The Tour Guide Mid-Trip Price Hike
+The Sadarghat Guide Mid-Trip Price Hike

 🔶 Medium